Movin' On Without You: Background

 Born and raised in Manhattan, New York City, Hikaru Utada had started singing at a very young age; they were a member of U3, a musical act with their mother Keiko Fuji and father Teruzane.
 U^{3} released their debut album Star in 1993, with the hope to debut in America; the album failed to gain any recognition or chart positions.
 Utada's mother was a Japanese enka singer and actress, who released several albums with some topping the Oricon charts during the 1960s and 1970s period, while their father was a Japanese record producer who had contributed to some of Fuji's work.
 In 1996, the group was rebranded as Cubic U, an R&B project that focused primarily on Hikaru, resulting in the English language album Precious in 1998 with record label Toshiba EMI.

 Utada had moved to Tokyo in 1997 to attend Seisen International School and later American School in Japan.
 During this time, Utada had signed solely with Toshiba EMI and started recording their singles and eventually their then-forthcoming album First Love.
 Utada, who was fluent in English, was asked if they could write Japanese songs by their record company, Toshiba EMI rather than English language lyrics.
 This led to the recording sessions for their debut Japanese album, First Love (1999).
-During the process of the tracks and album, Utada desired to become a singer-songwriter and occasionally practiced producing and composing their music rather than become a Japanese idol.
-For this, Utada released their first A-side single "Automatic/Time will tell", which peaked at number two on the Oricon chart and sold over two million units, becoming their best selling single to date.
+During the process of creating the tracks and album, Utada desired to become a singer-songwriter rather than a Japanese idol, and occasionally practiced producing and composing their own music.
+Utada released their first A-side single "Automatic/Time will tell" in 1998, which peaked at number two on the Oricon chart and sold over two million units, becoming their best selling single to date.

 Composition

-"Movin' On Without You" was written, composed and produced by Utada.
-Teruzane Utada had co-produced and co-composed a lot of songs from Utada's first album First Love, but this song was the only track on the album to have not been produced by him or Akira Miyake.
-The song was programmed, arranged, engineered and organized by Shinichiro Murayama, who also played keyboard and the synthesizer on the track while the intro and chorus guitar notes are played and written by Yoshiaki Kusaka.
-The song's recording demos and programming were in Tokyo, Japan with Utada recording all from them, and Utada was assisted by Motoyama Seiji and Ugajin Masaaki.
+"Movin' On Without You" was written, composed and produced by Utada for their debut album First Love.
+It was the only track on the album not to have been co-produced by Teruzane Utada or Akira Miyake, who co-produced and co-composed several other songs on the album.
+The song was programmed, arranged, engineered and organized by Shinichiro Murayama, who also played keyboard and the synthesizer on the track, while the intro and chorus guitar notes are played and written by Yoshiaki Kusaka.
+The song's recording demos and programming took place in Tokyo, Japan, with Utada recording all from them with assistance from Motoyama Seiji and Ugajin Masaaki.

-Musically, "Movin' On Without You" is a disco and house track that was influenced by the early 1990s dance music throughout the Western part of the world and lasts a total of four minutes and forty-one seconds.
-The song also incorporates dance-oriented R&B rhythms that were present on their previous single and the parent album and contains more "fresh" and "comfortable" vocal abilities that are delivered by Utada.
+Musically, "Movin' On Without You" is a disco and house track that was influenced by early 1990s Western dance music, and lasts a total of four minutes and forty-one seconds.
+The song also incorporates dance-oriented R&B rhythms that were present on Utada's previous single and the parent album, and showcases more of their "fresh" and "comfortable" vocal abilities.
 CDJournal felt that the song fit as one of the introduction tracks to make the album more "mellow".